danielfrg/mkdocs-jupyter/CONTRIBUTING.md

 ## JupyterLab styles

-We use the JupyterLab styles with some minor modifications to make them more integrated with the mkdocs themes.
+We start from the JupyterLab styles with some minor modifications to make them more integrated with the mkdocs themes.

-We wrap those styles into the `.jupyter-wrapper` CSS class trying to not break the themes specific CSS.
+We wrap those styles into the `.jupyter-wrapper` CSS class to try to adapt with mkdocs theme specific CSS.

 To update the original styles: